Stockpile Review: A Simple Way to Give the Gift of Stock

 You can check on and redeem any gift cards you’ve received.
 You can also send them.
 With the first two options being pretty straightforward, let’s explore the process of sending the gift of stock.

 It starts by choosing the stock.
 Stockpile isn’t as comprehensive as most other brokerages.
-You won’t find every single company on the NYSE here.
-But it does present the opportunity to invest in most the heavy hitters that are household names.
+You won’t find every single company on the New York Stock Exchange here.
+But it does present the opportunity to invest in most of the heavy hitters that are household names.

 I opted to buy $50 worth of Disney stock and send it away.